This post contains affiliate links and I may earn a commission if you make a purchase.

 Consider dining in

-Often times you go on a vacation for sightseeing, yet the biggest expense ends up being the food.
+Often, you go on a vacation for sightseeing, yet the biggest expense is the food.

 If the purpose of your trip isn’t to visit restaurants, skip them altogether and go grocery shopping.

 If your accommodations have a small fridge and a microwave, you can pick up some ready-to-eat meals.